Cat. No. 2939

 Chemical Name: 3-(6-Methyl-2-pyridinyl)-N-phenyl-4

-Biological ActivitySelective inhibitor of TGF-β type I receptor ALK5 kinase, type I activin/nodal receptor ALK4 and type I nodal receptor ALK7 (IC50 values are 12, 45 and 7.5 nM respectively).
+Biological ActivityPotent inhibitor of TGF-β type I receptor ALK5 kinase, type I activin/nodal receptor ALK4 and type I nodal receptor ALK7 (IC50 values are 12, 45 and 7.5 nM respectively).
 Blocks phosphorylation of Smad2 and inhibits TGF-β-induced epithelial-to-mesenchymal transition.
 Only weakly inhibits ALK-1, -2, -3, -6 and MAPK activity.
 More potent than SB 431542 (Cat.No.
 1614).
 Inhibits differentiation of rat induced pluripotent stem cells (riPSCs) and increases clonal expansion efficiency.
 Helps maintain homogeneity and long-term in vitro self-renewal of human iPSCs.

+The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

-Certificate of Analysis / Safety Data Sheet
+Certificate of Analysis / Product Datasheet / Safety Datasheet

 Tojo et al (2005) The ALK5 inhibitor A-83-01 inhibits smad signaling and epithelial-to-mesenchymal transition by transforming growth factor-β.
 Cancer.Sci.
 96 791.
 PMID: 16271073.

 If you know of a relevant reference for A 83-01 please let us know.

 Citations are publications that use Tocris products.
 Selected citations for A 83-01 include: